maxzheng/workspace-tools/README.rst

         diff (di)           Show diff on current product or all products in workspace
         log                 Show commit logs
+        publish             Bumps version in setup.py (defaults to patch), commits all changes, builds a source distribution, and uploads with twine.
         push                Push changes for branch
         setup               Optional (refer to setup --help).
 Setup workspace environment.
 Run from primary workspace directory.
         status (st)         Show status on current product or all products in workspace
         update (up)         Update current product or all products in workspace

 Customize Commands
 ------------------